kristianmandrup/html5forms-rails/README.md

 # HTML 5 forms for Rails

-This is a a collectionf of Polyfills for using HTML 5 forms with the Rails asset pipeline
+A collection of Polyfills for using HTML 5 forms with the Rails asset pipeline.

 All credits, copyright etc. belong to the original authors of each polyfill library.